 Exploring the Town

-You can easily see České Budějovice in a day or half-day before continuing on to Český Krumlov.
-The center of the town is dominated by Náměstí Přemysla Otakara II, a cobblestone square that is one of Central Europe’s largest squares.
-The ornate Fountain of Sampson, an 18th century well that was once the town’s principal water supply, is one of the square’s most important attractions.
+You can easily see České Budějovice in a day or half-day before continuing to Český Krumlov.
+The centre of the town is dominated by Náměstí Přemysla Otakara II, a cobblestone square that is one of Central Europe’s largest squares.
+The ornate Fountain of Sampson, an 18th century well known as the town’s principal water supply, is one of the square’s most important attractions.
 It is also a nice place to rest awhile and do some great people watching.

 From the Fountain of Sampson, look to the southwest corner of Náměstí Přemysla Otakara II to České Budějovice’s Town Hall.
-It is an elegant baroque structure that was built by Martinelli between 1727 and 1730.
+It is an elegant baroque structure that Martinelli built between 1727 and 1730.
 On top of the building, the larger-than-life statues by Dietrich represent the civic virtues: justice, bravery, wisdom, and diligence.

 The St Nicholas Church lies adjacent to the Black Tower.
-This 13th century church was a bastion of Roman Catholicism during the 15th century Hussite Rebellion and is one of České Budějovice’s most important sights.
-You should not miss the church’s flamboyant, white-and-cream Baroque interior that was added during the 17th century.
-The St Nicholas Church is open daily from 9am to 6pm.
+This 13th-century church was a bastion of Roman Catholicism during the 15th century Hussite Rebellion and is one of České Budějovice’s most important sights.
+You should not miss the church’s flamboyant, white-and-cream Baroque interior added during the 17th century.
+The St Nicholas Church is open daily from 9 am to 6 pm.

 Around the Old Town

 Tiny narrow alleyways leading from the main square are great for further town sightseeing.
 Not far away, you can see a few bits of the Gothic fortifications which remain, the most significant of which is the Rabenštejn Tower (Admission: 40 CZK.
 Open: 10 am-6 pm Mon-Fri, 9 am-noon Sat.).
 Other sights include Iron Maiden Tower and Church of the Sacrifice of the Virgin with a former Dominican Monastery.